RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/diagrams_000.md

 4. The view of a system from the perspective of a particular domain (e.g. the security characteristics of the system)

-At the end of a meeting that produces a diagram like this, one of the participants usually takes a picture of the diagram and says the traditional prayer to the fickle gods of docuentation: "I'll put that on the wiki."
+At the end of a meeting that produces a diagram like this, one of the participants usually takes a picture of the diagram and says the traditional prayer to the fickle gods of documentation: "I'll put that on the wiki."

 Whether or not the thing actually makes it to the wiki, and if so, whether it's ever referenced again, is no one's primary concern.
 The goal of the diagram is not to _convey_ information the way a letter conveys information.
-Instead , it's a mnemonic device that helps participants in the conversatiom maintain a shared context over a period of days, weeks, or months while they are working collaboratively on a system.
+Instead , it's a mnemonic device that helps participants in the conversation maintain a shared context over a period of days, weeks, or months while they are working collaboratively on a system.
 If a system is familiar enough to everyone involved in building it (e.g. it is comparable to other systems they have built or understood) the diagram may function simply to validate their shared understanding, after which it is disposable, because it's not required for collaboration.
-If a new person joins the collaboration, they may be shown any relevant diagrams by one of the people who was at the meeting--in this case, the diagram serves as a compressed version of the original conversation, which the OG walks through for the benefit of the new member[^2].
+If a new person joins the collaboration, they may be shown any relevant diagrams by one of the people who was at the meeting--in this case, the diagram serves as a compressed version of the original conversation, which the OP walks through for the benefit of the new member[^2].

 There's another kind of software diagram that's also very common: I'm going to call it the _external-facing diagram_.